dariusf/ppx_interact/readme.md

 # ppx_interact

-Many interactive debuggers (pdb, pry, jdb, node inspect, ...) allow arbitrary code to be evaluated when stopped at breakpoints, which is very useful for debugging.

-ocamldebug has limited support for this, [only allowing field and variable values to be read](https://ocaml.org/manual/debugger.html#s%3Adebugger-examining-values).
+Many interactive debuggers (pdb, pry, jdb, node inspect, ...) allow arbitrary code to be evaluated when stopped at breakpoints, which is very useful for debugging. ocamldebug has limited support for this, [only allowing field and variable values to be read](https://ocaml.org/manual/debugger.html#s%3Adebugger-examining-values).
-This project attempts to lift this restriction.
+This project attempts to fill this gap.

 # Usage